 If your apple knocks me out!

-How to Play Apple Tree Apple Tree
+How to Play The Apple Tree Circle Game

 The last person wins the apple or can be chosen one to start the next game.
 Some children find being ‘out’ rather difficult.
 I have found that one of the best ways to overcome this is to play this sort of game quite rapidly and frequently, so that everyone experiences the process and no one feels like the odd one out.